Naza6/Naza6/README.md

 ## Objective

-My journey in computer science has led me to develop an interest in cybersecurity and various other fields in technology, and I am eager to explore and gain experience, learn and use my knowledge to help society.
+My journey in computer science has led me to develop an interest in cybersecurity and various other fields in technology, and I am eager to explore, gain experience, learn and use my knowledge to help society.

 ## Projects Snippets